 - A polarised light microscope (Nikon) for imaging birefringent materials, such as the calcium carbonate shells of some marine algae (e.g. coccolithophores).

 - Epifluorescent, confocal and 2-photon microscopes, including:

-	- a Nikon total internal reflection fluorescence (TIRF) system with multi-wavelength excitation and emission and an EM-cooled CCD camera.
+- a Nikon total internal reflection fluorescence (TIRF) system with multi-wavelength excitation and emission, and a Photometrics EM-CCD camera.